Jardin du Roy

 This is one of three hotels owned by the same family, close to Parc National d’Isalo.
 Jardin du Roy is the most ‘luxurious’ of the three with the largest rooms, a bigger swimming pool and larger grounds.
 This and Relais de la Reine are the only places you should consider staying if you want to visit PN d’Isalo.
 The rooms are spacious and comfortable with wood floors and many with extra beds for triples and families.
 Ours felt like a bit of a cavern with its incredibly high ceiling but we were very comfortable.

-The dining room centers around a welcoming open fire and the food was very good (especially by Madagascan standards).
+The dining room centres around a welcoming open fire and the food was very good (especially by Madagascan standards).
 There is a large outdoor pool (unheated) with sun-loungers and a large lawn.
 Guests are welcome to use the tennis court at Relais de la Reine.

 Walking in Isalo is stunning and an English-speaking guide can be arranged - though if you speak French that would be even better.
 There is not a huge amount in the way of wildlife (although there are a couple of lemur species) but the beautiful scenery more than makes up for this and consists of high plateaux, deep gorges, rivers and forest.
 Take a full day or half-day hike and if you’re feeling brave take a dip in one of the natural pools you’ll find along the way.